awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/asg.md

 weight = 50
 +++

-An Auto Scaling group contains a collection of Amazon EC2 Instances that are treated as a logical grouping for the purposes of automatic scaling and management.
-An Auto Scaling group also enables you to use Amazon EC2 Auto Scaling features such as health check replacements and scaling policies.
-Both maintaining the number of instances in an Auto Scaling group and automatic scaling are the core functionality of the Amazon EC2 Auto Scaling service.

-Amazon EC2 Auto Scaling helps you ensure that you have the correct number of Amazon EC2 Instances available to handle the load for your application.
-You can specify the minimum and maximum number of instances, and Amazon EC2 Auto Scaling ensures that your group never goes below or above this size.

-**When adopting EC2 Spot Instances, our recommendation is to consider first Auto Scaling group since it offers a very rich API with benefits like attribute-based instance type selection, health checks, lifecycle hooks, rebalance recommendation integration, manual and targetted scaling, scheduled scaling, predictive scaling, scale-in protection, warm pools and many more functionalities that we list below.**

 {{% notice note %}}
-In the past, Auto Scaling groups used Launch Configurations.
-Applications using Launch Configurations should migrate to Launch Templates so that you can leverage the latest features.
-With Launch Templates you can provision capacity across multiple instance types using both Spot Instances and On-Demand Instances to achieve the desired scale, performance, and cost optimization.
+When adopting EC2 Spot Instances, we recommend you to consider Amazon EC2 Auto Scaling group (ASG) since it offers the most up to date EC2 features such as attribute-based instance type selection, capacity rebalancing, scaling policies and many more functionalities.
 {{% /notice %}}

+[Amazon EC2 Auto Scaling groups](https://docs.aws.amazon.com/autoscaling/ec2/userguide/auto-scaling-groups.html) contain a collection of Amazon EC2 Instances that are treated as a logical grouping for the purposes of automatic scaling and management.
+Auto Scaling groups also enable you to use Amazon EC2 Auto Scaling features such as health check replacements and scaling policies.
+Both maintaining the number of instances in an Auto Scaling group and automatic scaling are the core functionality of the Amazon EC2 Auto Scaling service.

+{{% notice info %}}
+In the past, Auto Scaling groups used launch configurations.
+Applications using launch configurations should migrate to **launch templates** so that you can leverage the latest features.
+With launch templates you can provision capacity across multiple instance types using both Spot Instances and On-Demand Instances to achieve the desired scale, performance, and cost optimization.
+{{% /notice %}}

-## Auto Scaling group example: Using attribute-based instance type selection and mixed instance groups
+## Using attribute-based instance type selection and mixed instance groups

 A common case when using Auto Scaling groups, is to use it with workloads that require a mix of Spot and On-Demand capacity.

-To apply Spot best practices we will launch a mixed instance Auto Scaling group using Spot and On-demand Instances.
+Being instance flexible is an important Spot best practice, you can use [*attribute-based instance type selection (ABIS)*](https://docs.aws.amazon.com/autoscaling/ec2/userguide/create-asg-instance-type-requirements.html) to automatically select multiple instance types matching your requirements.

-This first step does create a *json* file.
-The file describes a mixed-instance-policy section with a set of overrides that drive diversification of Spot Instance pools.
-The configuration of the Auto Scaling group does refer to the Launch Template that we created in the previous steps.
+In this step you create a *json* file for Auto Scaling groups CLI.
+The configuration of the Auto Scaling group uses the launch template that you created in the previous steps and ABIS for any instance types with `4 vCPU` and maximum of `16 GiB` memory. `OnDemandBaseCapacity` allows you to set an initial capacity of `2` On-Demand Instances.
+Remaining capacity is mix of `25%` On-Demand Instances and `75%` Spot Instances defined by the `OnDemandPercentageAboveBaseCapacity`.

 ```
 cat <<EoF > ./asg-policy.json